hpcleuven/VscDocumentation/source/antwerp/SLURM_UAntwerp.rst

 Slurm @ UAntwerp
 ================

-**This is preliminary documentation for the pilot users.
-It will be further refined as the pilot progresses.**

 This page covers the more basic Slurm use, including starting jobs, basic job management and some templates for job scripts for various scenarios.
 It is the minimum a user should master.
 A second page describes :ref:`more advanced use of Slurm <Antwerp advanced Slurm>`.